Harsh10221/Cineplex/README.md

     seat locking : when click on the seat if i just mark the seat as book on every seat if a user clicks h1 then the seat will get added into db as status pending later on user clicks on h2 and then h3 then i need to check if the h1 is exist or not if not then only insert it and this will make many of the requests so i just send request when the user clicks on confirm btn

+    previsouly i have the 2 querys findmany and createmany first i check if the seats are available to book and then create if not but this is showing unexpected behaviour so i remove the findmany query and just used the createmany

+    .then (promise chain) cannot break the chain with the return

 }